taghinejad/TabrizUniversity/README.md

 # TabrizUniversity
 # Latex Format for Master and PhD Thesis in University of Tabriz
+## Download all files,
-## Download the files the main Latex file is main.tex , other chapters is in the 'tex' folder
+## the main Latex file is main.tex
+## You can edit other chapters from tex files is in the 'tex' folder